How to Livestream Church Services: A Pastor's Guide

 Understanding the Basics of Livestreaming Church Services

-What Is Livestreaming?
+What Is Church Livestreaming?

-Video streaming allows you to broadcast real-time content over the internet, enabling viewers to participate in events as they happen.
+Church live streaming allows you to broadcast real-time content over the internet, enabling viewers to participate in events as they happen.
 For churches, this means extending the reach of services beyond the physical building.
 By livestreaming your services, you create a virtual congregation that can join in worship from their homes or while on the go.

 Benefits of Livestreaming for Churches